The ‘new’ problem of presenteeism and how business can stop it happening

 So what is presenteeism?
 Firstly, it can mean putting in excessive hours as a perverse expression of commitment or a way of coping with nagging job insecurity.
-This was observed by Cary Cooper at Manchester University during the downsizing and restructuring in the 1990s (so is it that new?).
+This was observed by Cary Cooper at Manchester University during the downsizing and restructuring in the 1990s.
 Secondly, as the CIPD report identifies, presenteeism is a way of describing employees who are coming to work despite being sick or injured.

-So why should organisations be bothered?
-People turning up for work even, if they are not 100%, is a good thing isn’t it?
+So, why should organisations be bothered?
+People turning up for work even if they are not 100% is a good thing, isn’t it?
 Attendance figures will be great.
 More research by the Health Coalition of Tampa Florida has shown that productivity loss from presenteeism is 7.5 times greater than that of absenteeism.
-I know of many organisations who put value on those who come in early, stay late, work weekends etc. If they do that they must working hard, musn’t they?
-Work life conflict can also encourage people to come to work while unwell which can cause stress, burnout and depression.
-Research is saying that this is extremely unproductive, so what can organisations do about it?
-Given there are a number of different types and causes, a one size fits all solution will not work, so what can be done?
+I know of many organisations who put value on those who come in early, stay late, work weekends, etc. If they do that they must working hard mustn’t they?
+Work/life conflict can also encourage people to come to work while unwell which can cause stress, burnout and depression.
+If research is saying that this is extremely unproductive, what can organisations do about it?
+Given there are a number of different types and causes, a one size fits all solution will not work.

 - Diagnose the problem.
 Include a question or number of questions in a staff survey on presenteeism.
 Find out how much of a problem it is (or isn’t).

 - Develop an employee well-being strategy that is a key part of the overall business strategy so that its importance to the progress of the business is key.
-Employee well-being should take precedence over operational demands.
-In addition, well looked after employees are more productive and therefore will fulfil the demands of the business better.
+Employee wellbeing should take precedence over operational demands as well looked after employees are more productive and therefore will fulfil the demands of the business better.

-- Look at providing health programmes like, gym membership, health screening, occupational health support, employee assistance programs, access to flu jabs and many others depending on the resources available.
-Some of these do not have to break the bank balance to be effective and well received.
+- Look at providing health programmes like gym membership, health screening, occupational health support, employee assistance programs, access to flu jabs and many others depending on the resources available.
+Some of these do not have to break the bank to be effective and well received.

 - Increase face time between staff and their managers.
 For this to be effective additional training may need to be given to give managers the necessary skills and confidence to manage staff more effectively.

-In the end, it all comes down to good people management, easier said than done I admit; to bring presenteeism out into the open and address it effectively, organisational leaders must realise working people harder is not a sustainable recipe for higher productivity.
+In the end, it all comes down to good people management, easier said than done I admit.
+To bring presenteeism out into the open and address it effectively organizational leaders must realise working people harder is not a sustainable recipe for higher productivity.
 A far better approach is to provide healthy working conditions that support people to work smarter, not harder.